AliBahaari/persian-digits/README.md

 # Persian Digits
-New NodeJs package for changing number digits to Persian ones.
+New NodeJS package for changing number digits to Persian ones.

 ## How To Use It?
 Check out `master` branch.